FixedEffects/FixedEffectModels.jl/README.md

 ### MultiThreads
 `FixedEffectModels` is multi-threaded.
 Use the option `nthreads` to select the number of threads to use in the estimation (defaults to `Threads.nthreads()`).
-That being said, multithreading does not usually make a big difference.

 ### GPU
-The package has support for GPUs (Nvidia) (thanks to Paul Schrimpf).
+The package has support for NVIDIA GPUs  (thanks to Paul Schrimpf).
 This can make the package an order of magnitude faster for complicated problems.

-To use GPU, run `using CUDA` before `using FixedEffectModels`.
+If you have a NVIDIA GPU, run `using CUDA` before `using FixedEffectModels`.
 Then, estimate a model with `method = :gpu`.
 For maximum speed, set the floating point precision to `Float32` with `double_precision = false`.

 ```julia
 using CUDA, FixedEffectModels